2007-08: David Rundblad played with Skelleftea’s U20 team, registering 26 points in 35 games. Competed with the U18 WJC squad.

 2012-13: Rundblad appeared in eight games for the Coyotes in his second season with Phoenix — spending most of the year with Phoenix AHL affiliate Portland.
 He had 1 assist and was -5; averaging 13:44 minutes of ice time.
 Rundblad led Portland defensemen with 39 points, scoring 9 goals with 30 assists in 50 games, and was +8 with 26 penalty minutes.
 The Pirates finished second in the Atlantic Division and were swept by Eastern Conference champion Syracuse in the first round with two of the three losses in overtime.
 Rundblad scored 1 goal and was -1 in the three-game series.
 Rundblad was re-signed to a two-year contract by the Coyotes as a restricted free agent in July, 2013.

 Rundblad is an offensive-minded defenseman with good size and excellent skills.
 He has good vision and carries the puck with confidence.
 A top notch player on the powerplay, Rundblad’s best attribute is his ability to distribute the puck quickly and efficiently while also being able to launch a hard point shot.
-Rundblad's defensive game was formerly a weakness but he has made great strides since joining the AHL and looks more and more comfortable with each passing game.
+Rundblad's defensive game, while not his strong suit, has improved since he first came to North America.